 We are currently redesigning our webpage, which will consolidate srln.org and selfhelpsupport.org with an expected launch in September 2015.
-The new site not only will offer a curated collection of leading resources to help courts, legal aid and the private bar better serve the self-represented, but also provide an on-line space for SRLN Working Groups, as well as open conversation groups to facilitate knowledge and information sharing among justice system and allied professionals.
-As we go through this transition, we are maintaining only our Trainings & Webinar page at http://www.srln.org/trainings/.
+The new site will offer not only a curated collection of leading resources to help courts, legal aid and the private bar better serve the self-represented, but also provide an on-line space for SRLN Working Groups, as well as open conversation groups to facilitate knowledge and information sharing among justice system and allied professionals.
+As we go through this transition, we are only maintaining our Trainings & Webinar page at http://www.srln.org/trainings/.
 If you wish to receive the launch announcement and are not already a member of this website, please join as a launch announcement will go out to professional members of srln.org and selfhelpsupport.org.
 Thank you for your understanding and please contact email@example.com with any questions.

 Welcome to SelfHelpSupport.org!